electron-plumber/electron-big-book/docs/math/0 Core courses/26 Chapter6 plane geometry Module3 quadrilaterals.md

   :::
-- Derivation: Connecting the midpoints of the sides of any quadrilateral forms a new quadrilateral whose area is half the area of the original one derivation
+- Derivation: Connecting the midpoints of the sides of any quadrilateral forms a new quadrilateral whose area is half the area of the original one
   ::: wrap
   > ![The inner quadrilateral is half of the outer quadrilateral.svg](../../public/math/Core%20courses/The%20inner%20quadrilateral%20is%20half%20of%20the%20outer%20quadrilateral.svg)
   > In any triangle, the triangle formed by joining the midpoints of two sides has an area equal to $\frac{1}{4}$ of the original triangle.